-I purchased this photo at The History Store a couple weeks ago.
-Since then, I’ve been on a quest to know which church it is/was that housed the amazing-looking pipe organ that appears in it.
+I purchased this photo at The History Store.
+Since then, I’ve been on a quest to know which church it is/was that housed the amazing-looking pipe organ.

 What I Knew (or Thought I Knew)

 The clues I had to work with were: